dfenjves/front-end-student-materials/06-p5js/02b-variables.md

 ### Getting the Racers to Move, Finally

-*At the bottom of `draw`* after all the other code has ran, but before `draw` is called the next time, we need to tell our variable to increment it's value so it will be bigger for the next call to `draw`.
+*At the bottom of `draw`* after all the other code has ran, but before `draw` is called the next time, we need to tell our variable to increment its value so it will be bigger for the next call to `draw`.

 Hopefully that was clear, let that take a moment to sink in before seeing how it's all put together.

 ![tie](/resources/tie-race.gif)

 A 4 way tie!
-Every time `draw` is called the `x` coordinate of each circle has increased by `2`.
+Every time `draw` is called, the `x` coordinate of each circle has increased by `2`.
 Here's the final code with an additional variable `speed`:

 ```javascript
 var racerSize = 40;